changliao1025/hexwatershed_tutorial/README_old.md

 `export PROJ_LIB=/opt/miniconda3/envs/hexwatershed/share/proj`

-2. Download this tutorial
+4. Download this tutorial

 `git clone https://github.com/changliao1025/hexwatershed_tutorial.git`

+You need to copy the compiled hexwatershed binary file into the `bin` folder.

+You need to copy the downloaded data files into the `input` folder.

-3. Run the examples within the `example` folder
+5. Run the examples within the `example` folder

 - You need to edit the template `configuration` json file to match with your data set paths.

 - Depending where you downloaded the data and the example, different configurations are required.

-4. Output files are stored within both `pyflowline` (conceptual river network) and `hexwatershed` (flow direction, etc.) folders.
+6. Output files are stored within both `pyflowline` (conceptual river network) and `hexwatershed` (flow direction, etc.) folders.

 - Visualize the output `geojson` files using `QGIS`.